chiro-hiro/thedivine/README.md

 ## Why ?

 * **The Divine didn't store anything:** To make sure that no one can read it own data.
-Anyone try to create off-chain simulates and read **The Divine's** data will read all priceless value.
-Because it is always change.
+Anyone try to create off-chain simulates and read **The Divine's** data will read all invalid data cuz it is always change.
 * **Previous chain value:** You are only changing it by change previous value, and it's impossible.
-* **Sender address:** is adding value, user can not manipulate it.
+* **Sender address:** is adding value, user cannot manipulate it.
 * **Current difficulty:** is controlled by an algorithm and the whole network.
 Let's take a look.
 ```
 block_diff = parent_diff + parent_diff // 2048 * max(1 - (block_timestamp - parent_timestamp) // 10, -99) + int(2**((block.number // 100000) - 2))